taimax13/github_exercises/00_github_classroom.md

 ## [How To Modify Your Code](#how-to-modify-your-code)

 Open your new folder in VS Code.
-In VS Code, open the terminal by going to "View" and choosing "Terminal".
-A terminal session should open in VS Code and be pointing at your new folder.
-In VS Code, you can modify the folders and files that you downloaded from your GitHub repository.
-For the daily exercises, the only files you should modify are the index.js files in the EX folders.
+You can modify the folders and files that you downloaded from your GitHub repository.
+However, for the daily exercises, the only files you should modify are the index.js files in the EX folders.
+The other folders and files are for testing your code and tracking your repository.

+After you write your code and run the tests, you should save your work in VS Code with File --> Save.

 ## [How To Push Your Code To Your Classroom Repository](#how-to-push-your-code-to-your-classroom-repository)

 When you are done with your work, you should push it from your new folder to the GitHub repository.
-To do so, in your terminal make sure it is pointing to your root level of your new folder.
+To do so, in VS Code, open the terminal by going to "View" and choosing "Terminal".
+A terminal session should open in VS Code and be pointing at your new folder.
+Make sure the terminal is pointing to your root level of your new folder.
 Then, enter the following in the terminal

 ```terminal
 git add -A